 Proposer’s solution

-It is proposed that where a transmission site has a local GSP which connects to and feeds multiple DNO networks, the DNO with the highest local net demand Mega Watts value at that site (determined by the DNO ‘week 24’ demand forecast data used within the transport model) will be classed as the “predominant DNO”.
-Subsequently, if a transmission-connected demand user is then connected to this transmission site, it will be assigned (for TNUoS tariff and invoicing purposes) the demand zone associated with the “predominant DNO” at the site.
-It should be noted that this demand zone may change on an annual basis given that the “predominant DNO” is determined by local demand forecast data which may change between charging years.
+It is proposed that where a transmission site has a local GSP which connects to and feeds multiple DNO networks, Demand Tariffs will be derived from the average zonal tariffs from the relevant DNO zones.
+This applies to both Peak Security and Year Round tariffs.

-TNUoS locational tariffs are derived using various data sets including the TEC register published by NGESO as well as nodal demand forecast data from the Distribution Network Operators.
-This data set is known as ‘week 24’ data and is provided by the DNOs and transmission-connected demand users to NGESO, by calendar week 24/28, under an already established process as part of Grid Code requirements.
-For any site where multiple DNOs connect, the relevant DNOs submit their ‘week 24’ nodal demand forecast, with the combined value then being the total GSP demand at the site.
-It is proposed that where a transmission site has a local GSP which connects to and feeds multiple DNO networks, those nodal demand MW values within this data are to be used to identify the highest DNO local demand at that site.
+This modification initially proposed a methodology which set a “predominant DNO” to calculate tariffs, but the proposer decide to amend their original solution to the average methodology.

 TNUoS demand tariffs are calculated by means of a weighted average of all demand sites nodal costs within the same demand zone, using the ‘week 24’ nodal demand MW values to determine the weighting.
-This means that clarifying the use of a “predominant DNO” to determine which zone transmission-connected demand users at boundary points belong to, will ensure that their demand values (in the event that the Generators do indeed take demand at a triad period) can be properly accounted for when calculating and applying zonal tariffs.
+This change proposes that, once these zonal tariffs are known, the tariff for a demand user at a boundary point can be calculated by taking the average of the zonal prices for each DNO which the local GSP connects to and feeds.
+For example, if demand site C has a local GSP which feeds DNOs A & B:

+Zonal Peak Security tariff for demand C = average (Zone A Peak Security tariff, Zone B Peak Security tariff)

+Zonal Year Round tariff for demand C = average (Zone A Year Round tariff, Zone B Year Round tariff)

 It should be noted that at the April 2021 Transmission Charging Methodology Forum (TCMF), alternative solutions to the defect detailed within this modification proposal were also discussed with industry stakeholders, for example, aligning the transmission-connected demand user to a demand zone by its geographic DNO location.
 However, the proposer considers this alternative when assessed against the original solution would not be practical to implement for those connected at a boundary point.
 The identification of a geographic DNO location for a transmission-connected user may be overly complex as the Transmission Owner (TO) and DNO can have assets at the very same location, and usually share the infrastructure (cable trenches etc).
 In addition, the geographic boundaries can “flex” over time depending on DNOs transmission-connection/disconnection activities.